Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-To generalize these dynamics beyond the original observations, we extracted a symbolic form of the equations using STLSQ fit to the dynamics of the PEM-UDE system and the outputs of the UDE at each timestep.
-The functional form of the missing state is directly recovered by STLSQ ($y = p_1x + p_2y$), with the initial fits of parameters close to the true values ($p_1 = 1.01$, $p_2=0.17$, while the true values are $p_1=1$, $p_2=0.2$).
-By adding an additional optimization step to tune the parameters of this learned symbolic equation after STLSQ, we are able to converge to the true values (accurate to three decimal places), which then generalize the dynamics forward in time beyond the original simulations (Fig. \ref{fig:2}d).
-Importantly, this pipeline provides an analytical form of the dynamics that not only generalizes forwards in time but can also be interrogated for insights into the physical system.
+To generalize these dynamics beyond the original observations, we extracted a symbolic form of the equations using an STLSQ fit to the outputs of the UDE taken at each time step of the dynamics of the PEM-UDE system.
+The functional form of the missing state is directly recovered by STLSQ ($\dot{y} = p_1x + p_2y$), with the initial fits of parameters close to the true values ($p_1 = 1.01$, $p_2=0.17$, while the true values are $p_1=1$, $p_2=0.2$).
+An additional optimization step that tunes the parameters of this learned symbolic equation after STLSQ converges to the true values (accurate to three decimal places), which then generalize the dynamics forward in time beyond the original simulations (Fig.~\ref{fig:2}d).
+The pipeline thus provides an analytical form of the dynamics that generalizes forward in time and can also be examined for insights into the physical system, recovering the original attractor of the system with an error typically under ~4\% (Fig.~\ref{fig:2}e-f).
+This benchmark therefore evaluates hidden-state recovery, parameter error, out-of-window simulation, and attractor geometry, rather than only short-horizon trajectory matching.